babenkoivan/fluent-array/README.md

 ## Introduction

-The fluent array provides you with a convenient chainable interface.
+The fluent array library provides you with a convenient chainable interface.
 If you like object-oriented syntax or you just want to have more readable array declaration, the fluent array is at your service.

 #### Basic usage